Ambala

-Ambala is a city and a municipal corporation in Ambala district in the state of Haryana, India, located on the border of the Indian state of Punjab and in proximity to both states' capital, Chandigarh.
+Ambala is a city and municipal corporation in the Ambala district of Haryana, India.
+It is situated on the border between the states of Punjab and Haryana, in close proximity to Chandigarh, the shared capital of both states.

-Politically, Ambala has two sub-areas: Ambala Cantonment (also known as Ambala Cantt) and Ambala City, eight kilometres apart.
-It is also known as "Twin City."
-Ambala has a large Indian Army and Indian Air Force presence within its cantonment area.
-It is located 200 km (124 mi) to the north of New Delhi, India's capital, and has been identified as a counter-magnet city for the National Capital Region to develop as an alternative center of growth to Delhi.
+Geographically and administratively, the urban area is divided into two distinct parts separated by a distance of eight kilometres: Ambala Cantonment (also known as Ambala Cantt) and Ambala City.
+Collectively referred to as the "Twin Cities", the area hosts a major presence of both the Indian Army and the Indian Air Force within the cantonment limits.
+Ambala is located 200 kilometres (124 mi) north of New Delhi, India's capital, and has been designated as a counter-magnet city for the National Capital Region (NCR) to serve as an alternative centre of regional growth.

-Ambala separates the Ganges river network from the Indus river network and is surrounded by two rivers – Ghaggar and Tangri – to the north and to the south.
-Due to its geographical location, the Ambala district plays an important role in local tourism, being located 47 km south of Chandigarh, 50 km north of Kurukshetra, 148 km southwest of Shimla, 198 km north of New Delhi and 260 km southeast of Amritsar.
+Ambala acts as a drainage divide separating the Ganges river network from the Indus river network and is surrounded by the Ghaggar and Tangri rivers to the north and south, respectively.
+Due to its strategic geographic position, the Ambala district is a regional transit hub for tourism.
+The city is situated 47 km south of Chandigarh, 50 km north of Kurukshetra, 148 km southwest of Shimla, 198 km north of New Delhi and 260 km southeast of Amritsar.

 History

 Etymology

 The town is said to derive its name from Amba Rajput, who supposedly founded it during the 14th century CE.
-According to another version, it is named after the goddess "Bhawani Amba," whose Temple still exists in Ambala city.
+According to another version, it is named after the goddess "Bhawani Amba," whose temple still exists in Ambala city.
 The English spelling Umballa has sometimes been used; this spelling was used by Rudyard Kipling in his 1901 novel Kim.

 Classical era

-Archaeological surveyor C.J Rodgers found Indo-Parthian Kingdom coins as well as coins of Hunas, Mihirakula, and Toramana, which indicated that after the disintegration of the Mauryan empire, the area was taken over by Indo-Parthians and later incorporated into the domain of the Hunas.
+Archaeological surveyor C.J.
+Rodgers found Indo-Parthian Kingdom coins as well as coins of Hunas, Mihirakula, and Toramana, which indicated that after the disintegration of the Mauryan empire, the area was taken over by Indo-Parthians and later incorporated into the domain of the Hunas.